Top Ten Classic Mystery Novels of 3,000 Years

 Best Mystery EntertainmentClick thumbnail to view full-size

-These Top 10 Time-Honored Mystery Stories have been recognized in America and some other parts of the world for centuries (at least 2 centuries in the newer cases - the 20th and the 21st centuries).
+These Top 10 Time Honored Mystery Stories have been recognized in America and some other parts of the world for centuries (at least 2 centuries in the newer cases).
 Many are English Language in the original, with some originating in other languages.

 It is interesting that the honored profession of the police and private detective likely began in France just after 1900, followed by England with Scotland Yard in 1829.
 After this, authors began to write down mystery stories more frequently and published them.
 Edgar Allen Poe was likely the first in America to do so, in1841.